-The demarcation of boundary by Sir Cyril Radcliffe at the time of partition didn’t prove to be advantageous because with the division of land water resources weren’t evenly distributed.
-Major water rich areas went in India’s share giving it an advantage as upper riparian due which initially as a newly born state Pakistan had to bear great economic loss as the country has majority relied upon agriculture for economic growth since partition.
+The demarcation of the boundary by Sir Cyril Radcliffe at the time of partition didn’t prove to be advantageous because with the division of land water resources weren’t evenly distributed.
+Major water-rich areas went in India’s share giving it an advantage as upper riparian due which initially as a newly born state Pakistan had to bear great economic loss as the country has majority relied upon agriculture for economic growth since partition.
 Many times India flooded Pakistan’s agricultural lands destroying crops at the same time India could also cease Pakistan’s water supply.
-This was indeed a matter of serious concern for a country with an agro based economy.
-After prolonged negotiations between both parties the World Bank came up with a treaty to resolve the problem with consent from both sides.
+This was indeed a matter of serious concern for a country with an agro-based economy.
+After prolonged negotiations between both parties, the World Bank came up with a treaty to resolve the problem with consent from both sides.

 Indus Water Treaty 1960